ilastik/ilastik/Readme.md

     $ python setup.py nosetests

-There some special tests that can't be executed by nose.
+There are some special GUI tests that can't be executed by nose.
 Call them manually:

     $ python tests/test_applets/pixelClassification/testPixelClassificationGui.py